 It is always such a pleasure to have new mentors on staff at SWITCH.
-Our mentors come from all different health disciplines, including medicine, nursing, pharmacy, nutrition, social work, educational psychology, psychiatry, and more.
+Our mentors are experienced in their field and come from all different health disciplines, including medicine, nursing, pharmacy, nutrition, social work, educational psychology, psychiatry, and more.

 Our students look forward to working with you in the future.